george-hawkins/micropython-wifi-setup/docs/steps.md

 By default the IP address of your device is displayed when it successfully connects to the chosen network however, you can configure the code involved to return whatever you want, e.g. an MQTT topic name.

 The dialog that presents you with the IP address uses a kind of [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) logic in the background that keeps the temporary WiFi network alive as long as it's showing.
-So the temporary WiFi network will shutdown if you explicitly close the dialog (by pressing OK) or if you e.g. simply manually switch back to your normal WiFi network.
+So the temporary WiFi network will shut down if you explicitly close the dialog (by pressing OK) or if you e.g. simply manually switch back to your normal WiFi network.

 The ghost is a tiny CSS demo by Helen V. Holmes and was found [here](https://codepen.io/scoooooooby/pen/pecdI).